Self Catering

 THE ISLAND

 The rest of the island has much to offer.
 The largest town on Mull is Tobermory, more recently made famous by the children’s programme “Balamory”.
 Here you will find restaurants, deli/bakery, pottery, chocolate shop, distillery, supermarket and much more.
 Across Mull are other enjoyable eateries offering a range of food choices.
-Nearby in Bunessan there are two shops as well as a hotel and high street restaurant.
+Nearby in Bunessan there is a shop for re-stocking self-catering supplies as well as a hotel offering meals.
 Fionnphort is where you can catch a ferry on frequent crossings to the Island of Iona and the Keel Row pub back on Mull has a good choice of bar or restaurant service.
 Iona also sports a number of good eateries.
 As well as a number of places to eat, Craignure now offers a swimming pool, the first on the Island and a great resource for letting kids expend some energy whilst the parents get pampered.

 FERRY